 They are cardiovascular and respiratory endurance, stamina, strength, flexibility, power, speed, coordination, agility, balance and accuracy.

 I completely changed what I ate, as well as how often I ate.
 I used to eat a lot of foods high in saturated fat, such as pizza and fast food.
-I was also eating only 3 meals a day, and so when I would sit down to eat I would be so hungry that I would shovel food in without giving much thought to if and when I was getting full.
+I was also eating only 3 meals per day, and so when I would sit down to eat I would be so hungry that I would shovel food in without giving much thought to if and when I was getting full.

 Phil Thompson